ningpang/ningpang.github.io/_pages/about.md

 Short Biography
 ------

-I am currently a lecturer at Aviation University of Air Force, China.
-I obtained my PhD degree under the supervision of Prof. Weidong Xiao and Prof. [Xiang Zhao](https://xiangz-nudt.github.io/) in 2024 at National Univeristy of Defense Technology.
-I obtained my Master's Degree in 2020 and the Bachelor’s Degree in 2018.
+I am currently a Lecturer at Aviation University of Air Force, China.
+I received my PhD degree from National Univeristy of Defense Technology, under the supervision of Prof. Weidong Xiao and Prof. [Xiang Zhao](https://xiangz-nudt.github.io/) in 2024.
+I earned my Master's Degree in 2020 and the Bachelor’s Degree in 2018, both from the same institution.

-Areas of interest in research include: Knowledge Graph, Large Language Model, World model, Federated Learning and Electromagnetic Warfare.
+My research interests include: Knowledge Graph, Large Language Model, World model, Federated Learning and Electromagnetic Warfare.

 ## 🔥 News
 ------
-- 2025.11: We have one paper on Knwoledge Editing accepted by **AAAI** 2026!
+- 2025/11: <font color=#563830>_We have one paper on Knwoledge Editing accepted by </font> [**AAAI** 2026](https://aaai.org/conference/aaai/aaai-26/)!_

 ## 📝 Selected Publications
 ------